This post contains affiliate links. Click here to read my affiliate policy.

 Sadly, woe is the tale that many a woman be, ye, featherweights.
 The reason?
 Lowered ADH and ALDH enzymes.
 These enzymes metabolize alcohol, and they come in lower quantities within the female body.
 Tipsy-town arrives quickly, but that’s not a bad thing.

 8. Menopause Hits Hardest Before it Starts

-For many, the period of perimenopause is what hits harder than the actual main stage of menopause.
+For many, the period of perimenopause is what hits harder than the actual main stage of menopause- think hot flashes, cold flashes, perimenopause nausea and more.
 That is to say, the brunt of menopause occurs before the main stage of menopause has even begun.
 By then, things tend to mellow out more.
 But how long does menopause last?